HEAT PRINCIPLES, POLICIES, & PROCEDURES

 - We acknowledge ALL pronouns and the full spectrum of gender expression.

-- HEAT Faculty and Staff have signed the HEAT Accountability Pledge, promising to uphold, maintain, and champion the principles and values that HEAT stands for in the HEAT Principles, Policies, & Procedures.
+- HEAT Faculty and Staff promise to uphold, maintain, and champion the principles and values that HEAT stands for in the HEAT Principles, Policies, & Procedures.

 - HEAT has an Inclusion Calendar, highlighting historical racial diasporas such as the Jewish and African Diasporas, as well as celebrating cultural & personal awareness months such as Black History, Mental Health Awareness, Hispanic Heritage, World Peace, and Pride Months.